MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault.md

    The following list highlights some details about this code:

    * The class is annotated with `@RestController`. `@RestController` tells Spring Boot that the class can respond to RESTful HTTP requests.
-   * The class has a method annotated with `@GetMapping(get)`. `@GetMapping` tells Spring Boot to send HTTP requests with the path `/get` to that method, allowing the response from that method to be returned to the HTTP client.
+   * The class has a method annotated with `@GetMapping("get")`. `@GetMapping` tells Spring Boot to send HTTP requests with the path `/get` to that method, allowing the response from that method to be returned to the HTTP client.
    * The class has a private instance variable `connectionString`.
 The value of this instance variable is returned from the `get()` method.

 1. Open a Bash window and navigate to the top-level *keyvault* directory, where the *pom.xml* file is located.